Terms & Conditions (T’s & C’s)

 I understand that some businesses prefer to budget for work based on an hourly or daily rate, and can charge this way if this is preferable.
-Please contact me for details.
+Please contact me for details.5.
+Revisions

 Should revisions to my copy be necessary, I will complete them promptly and at no additional charge.
 This is provided that such revisions are assigned within 30 days of your receipt of the copy and are not based on a fundamental change in the project that is beyond my control.
 Free revisions cover the first and second set of proofs but some charge may be attached to further amendments – I would, of course, discuss this with you, the client, before any charges are made.

 Complete rewrites due to a change in direction at the client’s end as considered to be additional drafts and will be charged accordingly.
-A new quote can be submitted before commencing this work, if required.
+A new quote can be submitted before commencing this work if required.6.
+Expenses

 You shall hold me harmless against any liability anywhere in the world, including liability arising from copyright infringement and libel, that results in any way from your use of my copywriting services and counsel on this project.
 You agree to indemnify me against any claim for compensation or damages brought about as a direct or indirect consequence of the work I do for you and/or your organisation.

 If, as part of your brief to me, you include materials written by someone else, I will make every effort to ensure that I do not inadvertently breach their copyright.
-However, you confirm that you are authorized to send me the material for my use either as reference material or to form part of a new piece of work, and you indemnify me against any action arising, directly or indirectly, as a result of use of this content.
+However, you confirm that you are authorized to send me the material for my use either as reference material or to form part of a new piece of work, and you indemnify me against any action arising, directly or indirectly, from the use of this content.11.
+Payment terms

-Jobs up to the value of £200 require prepayment in full.
+Jobs up to the value of £200 require prepayment in full in advance.